Dunderligan/hemsida/docs/cloud-services.md

 Cloudflare is used in two ways:

-- File storage via [Cloudflare R2](https://www.cloudflare.com/developer-platform/products/r2/).
+- File storage with [Cloudflare R2](https://www.cloudflare.com/developer-platform/products/r2/).
 This is used for storing team logos and the landing page hero/trailer video.
-Any S3-compatible storage can technically be used, but R2 is preferred due to its (very) generous free tier and easy integration with Images.
+Any S3-compatible storage can technically be used, but R2 is preferred due to its generous free tier and easy integration with Images.
 - Image serving and optimization via [Cloudflare Images](https://www.cloudflare.com/developer-platform/products/cloudflare-images/).

 To set these up for yourself, [create a Cloudflare account](https://dash.cloudflare.com/login) and navigate to the [Dashboard](https://dash.cloudflare.com).